-When thinking about supply chains, most people consider products moving from point A to point B.
+When thinking about supply chains, most people consider goods moving from point A to point B.

 They see the visible aspect of it, such as trucks on the highway and cargo ships on the water.